The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Introduction

 Now, in the present paper, we report on a similar study of the derivation of the effective SM GT decay operator \thetaeff, but considering also the effect of the two-body electroweak currents to ascertain the relative weight of the latter with respect to the renormalization which accounts for the truncation of the full Hilbert space to the reduced model space.
 To this end, we start from chiral perturbation theory (ChPT), both for the nuclear Hamiltonian \cite{Epelbaum09,Machleidt11} as well as for the expansion of the electroweak currents which account for the composite structure of the nucleons \cite{Park93,Pastore09,Baroni16b}.
 This leads to a consistent way to construct the effective SM operators that are needed to construct the nuclear wave functions and calculate then the matrix elements of GT transitions.
 This approach has been extensively applied to light nuclear systems \cite{King20,Baroni21,Gnech21,Gnech22,King23}, and recently employed also to calculate the GT-decay strength for a few medium-mass nuclei in terms of {\it ab initio} methods \cite{Gysbers19}.

-The nuclear systems under our investigation are candidates to the observation of \zbb~decay such as $^{48}$Ca,$^{76}$Ge, and $^{82}$Se.
-More precisely, we present here the results of the calculations of their GT-strength distributions and nuclear matrix elements of \dbb~decay, besides their low-energy spectroscopic properties to validate the quality of our calculated nuclear wave functions.
-We have also performed the calculation of a large number of nuclear matrix elements of pure GT transitions between nuclei belonging to the $0f1p$-shell region, and compared them with the experimental ones extracted from the data of the observed log$ft$.
+The nuclear systems under our investigation, $^{48}$Ca, ${76}$Ge, and ${82}$Se, are candidates for the observation of \zbb~ decay.
+More precisely, we present here the results of the calculations of their GT-strength distributions and nuclear matrix elements of \dbb decay, besides their low-energy spectroscopic properties, to validate the quality of our calculated nuclear wave functions.
+We have also performed the calculation of a large number of nuclear matrix elements of pure GT transitions between nuclei belonging to the $0f1p$-shell region, and compared them with the experimental ones extracted from the data of the observed log$ft$ values.

 As mentioned before, we start from a nuclear Hamiltonian based on ChPT \cite{Epelbaum09,Machleidt11}, that consists of a high-precision two-nucleon (2N) potential derived at next-to-next-to-next-to-leading order (N$^3$LO) \cite{Entem02}, and a three-nucleon (3N) component at N$^2$LO in ChPT \cite{Navratil07a}.
-As regards the one- and two-body matrix elements of the axial currents, they have been derived through a chiral expansion up to N$^3$LO, and the low-energy constants (LECs) appearing in their expression are consistent with those of the nuclear potential we are starting from \cite{Entem02}.
+The one- and two-body matrix elements of the axial currents have been derived through a chiral expansion up to N3LO, and the low-energy constants (LECs) appearing in their expression are consistent with those of the nuclear potential we are starting from \cite{Entem02}.

 This is the first time a consistent treatment of the nuclear Hamiltonian and of the electroweak currents has been carried out, within the many-body perturbation theory, for nuclei that are \zbb-decay candidates.